merlinshabaj/merlinshabaj.github.io/content/posts/everything-is-fucked.md

     - only question is whether you engage in it or avoid it
 - "the quality of our lives is determined by the quality of our character, and the quality of our character is determined by our relationship with pain.”
 - pursuit of happiness is an avoidance of growth, maturity and virtue
-    - it is childish, it treats us and ourselves to some emotional end
+    - it is childish, it treats us and ourselves as means to some emotional end
-    - it
+    - you will never be able to reach pure happiness in your life.
+10 out of 10 happiness isn’t attainable
     - stoics didn’t pursuit happiness, but character, the ability to sustain pain and make appropriate sacrifices
 - virtues are forms of practicing antifragility, these principles gain from chaos and adversity, hence the name antifragile
     - adult values are antifragile